browserengineering/book/book/animations.md

                 node.style[property] = old_value
 ```

-Now, any time a property listed in `transition` changes its value,
+Any time a property listed in a `transition` changes its value,
-we'll create an animation and get ready to run it.
-Note that the
+we'll create an animation and get ready to run it.^[Note that the
 animation will start running in the next frame; until then, we want it
 to use the old value of the style property.
+Real browsers would not delay
+a frame, but doing so simplifies our browser's code.]

 Finally, we need to run the animations!
 Basically, every frame, we're
 going to want to find all the active animations on the page and call